 Melissa Hand Master Gardener Volunteer in Polk County.
 Photo: Matthew Mankins

 I chose to study horticulture because I wanted work that was hands on, mentally stimulating, and that benefited my local community.
-Although this is my first experience at an Extension office, I’ve come to love the comradery I’ve experienced working with the different groups who are a part of the Extension team.
+Although this is my first experience at an Extension office, I’ve come to love the camaraderie I’ve experienced working with the different groups who are a part of the Extension team.
 I try to save a few hours each week to work with the Master Gardeners at the Inspiration Garden in Independence.
-Not only do I like the opportunity to get my hand dirty, but what I’m gleaning from the wealth of knowledge and experience of the Master Gardeners, is invaluable.
+Not only do I like the opportunity to get my hands dirty, but what I’m gleaning from the wealth of knowledge and experience of the Master Gardeners, is invaluable.
 The Master gardeners have a life of gardening experience and I am so glad that they are able to pass that on to future generations.

 In my horticultural studies I have taken a special interest in using organic methods to manage soils.
 I have always had an interest in biology and how we can work with biological systems rather than against them to grow plants in a sustainable way.